 Before the Law: the world’s first injustice was when Cain killed his brother, Abel.

-Today’s modern cries for justice demand a mixture of unbiblical things, especially in the cultural upheaval including the protests and rioting that some people think were spontaneous reactions to the killing of George Floyd by a police officer.
+Today’s modern cries for justice demand a mixture of unbiblical things, especially in the cultural upheaval including the protests and rioting that some people think were spontaneous reactions to the killing of George Floyd by a Minneapolis police officer.
 Reforms should be discussed, and new policies implemented.
 But the heart of man is still wicked!

-BUT HOW IS THE CHURCH RESPONDING?
+BUT HOW HAS THE CHRISTIAN CHURCH RESPONDED?

 I’ve observed plenty of Christians, even some pastors, in the past month promoting Black Lives Matter, even marching with them, and have been disappointed.
 Their response seems to come from a view of “social” justice or of a secular social theory held by many young people today.
 What do I mean?